General PDF Tips

 When you open or print a PDF, the article text may appear garbled and unreadable.

-First, verify that you are using Adobe Reader or another PDF viewer to open or print the PDF.
+First, verify that you are using Adobe Reader or alternative PDF readers to open or print the PDF.
 If you try to open or print PDFs in Microsoft Word or other word processing software the PDF text will not format correctly.

 If you are using Adobe Reader, try saving the PDF to your computer using the alternative save method.
 Then, open the saved PDF and print, if desired.